SuzuSys/notion-eq/README.md

 | ---------------- | ----- | ----------------------------------------------------- | ---------------------------------------------------------------- |
 | `Paragraph Link` | Title | Link to the text block                                | [Link to the block](https://github.com/SuzuSys/notion-eq#readme) |
 | `Index`          | Text  | List of the index of the equation number in the block | 1,0,1                                                            |

+- Length of `record["Index"]`: The number of references to the equation block with multiple equation numbers.
+- Index of `record["Index"]`: The position of the references.
+- Value of `record["Index"]`: The position of equation numbers.